Natural Nutrition II: Pellets and Veggies

 It is best to feed at least 3 types of greens daily (along with carrot, perhaps), because feeding one type only can lead to nutrient imbalances (Brown 1994).
 However, such imbalances are less likely to occur if at least a small amount of pellets is given each day.

-Kale, mustard greens and spinach contain high levels of oxalates, the salts of oxalic acid, which can accumulate in the system and cause toxicity over time.
+Mustard greens, spinach and perhaps kale, contain high levels of oxalates, the salts of oxalic acid, which can accumulate in the system and cause toxicity over time.
 Rather than eliminating these veggies from your list (because they are highly nutritious and loved by most rabbits), limit your use of them to 1-3 meals a week.
 One method is to feed kale (with other veggies) for several days until 1-2 bunches are gone, then avoid buying it again for a week or so.
 The same precautions can be taken with the veggies that are high in calcium if your rabbit is prone to urinary tract stones.
 Particularly for rabbits who eat no or few pellets, try to include at least one veggie daily that is high in vitamin A (such as carrots, collard or mustard greens, endive, or parsley).
 If all these instructions seem complicated, simplify things by making sure you vary your rabbit’s diet as much as possible to avoid giving too much or too little of any one food.
 This makes good sense for all of us!

 The most important aspect of increasing the amount of vegetables in a rabbit’s diet (and the amounts mentioned here represent a radical increase for most rabbits) is to do so gradually.
 Even if a particular vegetable is safe for your rabbit, giving her a cupful when she is unaccustomed to such riches could wreak havoc on her digestive tract.
 Instead, begin with something that has been previously successful, such as carrot.
 Increase the amount slightly, and as long as no diarrhea occurs, add a small portion of a new veggie every few days.
 This way, you can be sure which food is the culprit if digestive problems are experienced.